By Rick Steves

 Greece's Island Groups

 Greece's roughly 3,000 islands and islets (227 of which are inhabited) are scattered far and wide across the eastern Mediterranean.
 Most are in the Aegean Sea (south and east of mainland Greece), while a few are in the Ionian Sea (west of the mainland).
-The islands are divided into distinct clusters:
+The islands are divided into clusters:

 The Ionian Islands, closer to Albania and Italy than to Athens, are Greece's northwest gateway to the Adriatic and the rest of Europe — they've had more foreign invaders and rulers (from Venice, France, Britain, Russia, Austria, and so on) than anywhere else in the country.
 The main island is Corfu (Kerkyra in Greek), with a bustling, architecturally eclectic main town and a lush, green islandscape dotted with attractions and beaches.